MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 ## <a name="data-source-configuration"></a>Data source configuration

 The data source represents the system that your data comes from.
-Examples include `fno` (which stands for "Dynamics 365 Finance") and `pos` (which stands for "point of sale").
+Examples include `fno` (which stands for "Dynamics 365 Finance and Operations apps") and `pos` (which stands for "point of sale").

 The data source configuration includes the following parts: